Ats-Tewe/Yelp_Milestone/README.md

 **Observation 1 — The Phi-3 local model catastrophically failed at scale.**
 Initial runs with `ollama/phi3` produced **73% empty reviews** due to a 4K context overflow on heavy-tail users.
-Pivoting to `minimax-m2.7` via Nvidia Build (the instructor's primary path) eliminated the failure entirely.
+Pivoting to `minimax-m2.7` via Nvidia Build eliminated the failure entirely.
 Phi-3 remains as an `else`-branch fallback in `crews.py` for offline development.